eahakim/adaapa/README.md

 # adaapa
-share your local foods, places, news, etc
+Share your thought about local foods, places, news, etc